Tutorial: Create a streams flow from a Data Historian example flow

 Now it’s your turn - try out the following tutorial steps in your own environment.

 You must have a Cloud Object Storage (COS) instance and a Streaming Analytics service instance that is associated with the project where the streams flow runs.
-Go to the
+Go to the Projects page of the project, and then click the Settings tab.

 In the Storage section of the page, check that a COS instance is listed.